vic10us/OBS.WebSocket.Core/README.md

 # OBS.WebSockets.Core
-A .NET library wrote in C# to communicate with an obs-websocket server.
+A .NET library written in C# to communicate with an obs-websocket server.
 Depends on [websocket-sharp](https://github.com/sta/websocket-sharp) and [NewtonSoft.Json](http://www.newtonsoft.com/json).

 This library is available on the [NuGet gallery](https://www.nuget.org/packages/obs-websockets-core).
 See the `TestClient` project for a working example.